| Swimming with Flippers

 of medium bladed fin is the Churchill, featuring a blade that is

+not too long for competitive swimming.
 Avoid long bladed or vented scuba style fin.

 While excellent for scuba uses, they are not the best choice for